revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 **Typed Dataset**:
  - A typed dataset is derived from the Dataset class and has an associated XML schema, which is created at the time of the creation of the dataset.
- - The XML schema contains information about the dataset structure such as tables, columns, and rows.
-Data is transferred from a database into a dataset and from the dataset to another component in the XML format.
+ - The XML schema contains information about the dataset structure such as tables, columns, and rows.Data is transferred from a database into a dataset and from the dataset to another component in the XML format.

-**Untyped Dataset**: Untyped dataset doesn’t have an XML schema associated with it.
-Untyped Dataset, the tables, and columns are represented as a collection.
+**Untyped Dataset**: Untyped dataset doesn’t have an XML schema associated with it.Untyped Dataset, the tables, and columns are represented as a collection.

 </blockquote>